ImmrBhattarai/AzureFunction/README.md

 # Barcode Validator

-Azure project utilizing Service Bus Queue and Azure Function (in C#) using Visual Studio This project is a development of a service responsible for checking and authenticating bank slips, with the aim of guaranteeing the validity of the information.
+Barcode Validator as a project is a development of a service responsible for checking and authenticating bank slips, with the aim of guaranteeing the validity of the information.
+It is an Azure project utilizing Service Bus Queue and Azure Function (in C#) using Visual Studio.

 ## Overview